TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/mutual-tls/_index.md

 ### Step 2: Fetch and Store Server TLS Credentials

-{{% tts %}} AWS ECS deployment uses Certbot to query Server TLS credentials from Let's Encrpyt and store it in the AWS Certificate Manager.
+{{% tts %}} AWS ECS deployment uses Certbot to obtain a TLS server certificate from Let's Encrypt and stores it in AWS Certificate Manager.

-But since credentials once stored in ACM cannot be retrieved (can only be referenced by NLB), we need to store a copy of these credentials in the AWS Secrets Manager.
+As certificates stored in ACM cannot be retrieved, a copy of the TLS server certificate is stored in AWS Secrets Manager.
+The proxy loads the TLS server certificate from AWS Secrets Manager.

+Update `4-1-secrets` with the following setting:

-In `4-1-secrets` template with `SupportProxyTLS` set to `true`.
+- Set `SupportProxyTLS` set to `true`.

-This creates a `ProxyTLSSecret` for the TLS server certificate/key secrets and also a `GCS token hash key secret`, which is used by the Gateway Configuration Server and the Identity Server.
+This creates a `ProxyTLSSecret` for the TLS server certificate secrets and also a `GCS token hash key secret`, which is used by the Gateway Configuration Server and the Identity Server.

 Next, update `5-8a-certs-le` with the following settings:

-- Set ` SupportProxyTLS` to true.
+- Set ` SupportProxyTLS` to `true`.
 If `ExistingCertARN` is set, clear this before running the update.
 - Fetch new certificates by manually requesting it using the [instructions]({{< ref "the-things-stack/host/aws/ecs/deployment/#lets-encrypt-certificates-optional" >}}).
 - When fetching the certificates, make note of the `CertificateArn` field from the logs where the new certificates are written.
 - Once the certificates are successfully queried, rerun the same `5-8a-certs-le` template but this time set, the `ExistingCertARN` with the `CertificateArn` value.
 This ensures that Certbot renews these certificates and doesn't replace them.